 Inhalation Drug Product Testing Services

-Our Good Manufacturing Practice (GMP) compliant inhalation product analysis services are conducted by experts in programmable temperature and humidity-controlled laboratories according to guidance documents from regulatory authorities (CDER (FDA), EMEA).
+Our Good Manufacturing Practice (GMP) compliant inhalation drug product testing is conducted by experts in programmable temperature and humidity-controlled laboratories according to guidance documents from regulatory authorities (CDER (FDA), EMEA).
 We support inhalation drug product development for a wide range of products such as pressurized metered dose inhalers (pMDI), dry powder inhalers (DPI), nebulizers, nasal sprays or soft mist inhalers.
 These classes of OINDP have very different mechanisms of action and formulations and we ensure that the most suitable testing requirements are deployed.

 We are adept at method development & validation, product performance testing, chemical assay/impurities content, physical characterisation and, determination of moisture content.
 We routinely conduct accelerated and real-time stability studies to support clinical and commercial batch shelf life, as well as early stage formulation feasibility.
 With over 30 years of experience in OINDP development, we have built a reputation for providing outstanding customer service for challenging pharmaceutical developments programs.
 We generate robust and accurate data for OINDPs, under controlled conditions with established methods and experienced analysts offering a truly flexible and expert resource in inhalation product testing and development support which includes strategies for rapid repurposing for inhaled administration routes